Paul, Weiss, Rifkind, Wharton & Garrison

-Paul, Weiss, Rifkind, Wharton & Garrison LLP (known as Paul, Weiss (Note: Some publications omit the comma.)) is an American multinational white-shoe law firm headquartered in New York City.
+Paul, Weiss, Rifkind, Wharton & Garrison LLP (known as Paul, Weiss) (Note: Some publications omit the comma.) is an American multinational white-shoe law firm headquartered in New York City.

-The firm has historically focused on litigation, but shifted increasingly to corporate law after Brad Karp became chairman in 2008.
-In addition to its headquarters in New York, the firm has offices in Washington, D.C., San Francisco, Los Angeles, Wilmington, Delaware, Toronto, London, Brussels, Tokyo, and Hong Kong.
+The firm historically focused on litigation, but shifted towards corporate law after Brad Karp became chairman in 2008.
+The firm has offices in Washington, D.C., San Francisco, Los Angeles, Wilmington, Houston, Toronto, London, Brussels, Tokyo, and Hong Kong.

 History

 Founding (1875–1949)

 The firm that eventually became Paul, Weiss, Rifkind, Wharton & Garrison was started in New York in 1875 by Samuel William Weiss and Julius Frank as a general commercial practice.
 In 1923, Samuel's son, Louis Weiss, started his own firm with John F. Wharton.
-That firm later merged with Samuel's firm, and the new firm became Cohen, Cole, Weiss & Wharton.
+That firm later merged with Samuel's firm, becoming Cohen, Cole, Weiss & Wharton.
 In the 1930s, the firm represented one of the Scottsboro boys.
 In 1946, Lloyd K. Garrison and Randolph Paul joined the firm, bringing the firm up to thirteen lawyers.
 The name changed to Paul, Weiss, Wharton & Garrison.

-In 1946, Paul, Weiss became the first major New York law firm to have a female partner, Carolyn Agger.
-Agger worked in the firm's Washington office, which was established the year she was hired.

-William Thaddeus Coleman Jr. was the first black lawyer hired at the firm.
-When he was hired in 1949, it was the first time ever that a major New York City law firm hired a person of color as an associate.